 The Redbone coonhound is a mild-mannered yet energetic hound dog of medium to large size with a friendly and loyal disposition.
 Easily recognized by their brilliant reddish mahogany color and beautiful eyes full of expression, these hard-working hounds are well-suited to both hunting and companionship.
-Redbone coonhounds can be great family dogs when properly trained and socialized.
 Redbones are also known for their voices—like most hounds, they bay.
 Some find the Redbone's bay rather sweet and song-like, while others find it irritating.

 HEIGHT: 21 to 27 inches at the shoulder